 When a snow emergency is in effect for the City of Royal Oak, all vehicles on residential streets are to be removed or will be ticketed and/or towed.
 Vehicles are to remain off the streets until plow trucks have gone through the area.
 Once a snow emergency is called and plowing begins, it takes approximately 24 - 36 hours to plow all City streets.

 City Snowplows Need Citizens' Cooperation

-With winter on its way, city officials are reminding residents that cooperation is the key to a successful snow removal operation in the city.
+With winter on its way, city officials are reminding residents that cooperation is the key to a successful snow removal operation in the City.
 The operation can't work as planned unless residents cooperate by moving their cars into driveways when a snow emergency is declared.
-If that happens, city snowplows can move unimpeded through residential streets and restore driveable conditions much sooner.
+If that happens, City snowplows can move unimpeded through residential streets and restore safe driving conditions much sooner.
 Residents may call the Snow Emergency Hotline, 248-246-3442, to find out if a snow emergency is in effect.

 Those who don't cooperate could be ticketed and fined under a 1991 ordinance requiring them to move their cars off the street when a snow emergency is declared, but Department of Public Services Director Greg Rassel stresses that cooperation is "still critical."

 On-street parking is prohibited, except with special permits issued through the Royal Oak Police Department Records Bureau at 248-246-3530, when an official snow emergency is declared.
 Emergency conditions are generally defined as a snowfall of four inches or more.